woiza/telegram-bot-radarr/README.md

 # Go-Powered Telegram Bot for Radarr Movie Management
 This Telegram bot is specifically designed for movie management through Radarr, a movie collection manager.
 It enables users to execute a range of commands for searching, adding, deleting, and organizing movies within their Radarr library.
 Developed in Go, the bot operates with minimal resource consumption, utilizing less than 10 MB of RAM.
 It maintains a stateless operation and does not persist data to disk, except for error logs.
-The Docker image size is efficiently kept under 10 MB (compressed), supporting multiple CPU architectures including ARM, ARM64, and x86.
+The Docker image size is efficiently kept under 10 MB (compressed), supporting multiple CPU architectures including `arm32v7`, `arm64v8`, and `x86_64`/`amd64`.

 This bot draws inspiration from [itsmegb/telegram-radarr-bot](https://github.com/itsmegb/telegram-radarr-bot/) and is built using [golift/starr](https://github.com/golift/starr/) and [go-telegram-bot-api/telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api/) without any additional dependencies.